anishi1222/Azure-Event-Grid-and-CloudEvents/EventGridSubscriber/README.md

 ## How to containerize the application

+### Ordinally

-- Ordinally, use the following command to containerize the application.
+Ordinally, use the following command to containerize the application.
 ```bash
 docker build -t {Container Image Name}:{Tag} .
 ```

 ### In case of containerizing custom runtime image created with jlink

+The command is different from previous one.
 ```bash
 docker build -t {Container Image Name}:{Tag} . -f Dockerfile.jlink
 ```